 h.
 The involvement of IRPA and its key officers in the scientific programme and the opening and closing ceremonies will be agreed in a timely manner with the nominated IRPA EC liaison member.

 i.
-A post-Congress evaluation to gather opinion of defined aspects of the congress (including the Refresher Courses) shall be undertaken.j.
+A post-Congress evaluation to gather opinion of defined aspects of the congress (including the Refresher Courses) will be undertaken There will be an ‘output’ from the Congress in terms of key conclusions, issues and upcoming themes of interest across the relevant RP fields, which will be published in the form of a report or presentation shared through the IRPA website.

+j.
 The Proceedings of the Congress shall be published either through the peer-reviewed scientific literature or through the IRPA website, in accordance with IRPA guidance.
 The steering committee will, after consultation of the core SPC, define the extent of the scientific proceedings to be transferred, and the relevant timescales.
 REPS-HPS is aware of the fact that they are responsible for securing copyright for all material transferred.

 k.
 In any issues or question not covered by this agreement REPS will use the Guidance for the Organisation of an IRPA Regional Congress Annex 4.